Curious about car amplifiers? Do you have a car audio problem to solve or are thinking about upgrading your vehicle’s sound system?

-As I mentioned earlier, many provide features like built-in crossovers that can prevent distortion and allow you to play speakers at higher volumes with enhanced clarity.
-Factory systems normally cannot do this and the sound will “break up” early into higher volumes.
+As I mentioned earlier, many offer features like built-in crossovers that can prevent distortion and allow you to play speakers at higher volumes with enhanced clarity.
+Factory systems normally can’t do this and the sound will “break up” early when turned up to higher volumes.

 Installing an aftermarket amplifier resolves this problem and allows more control over your audio system.
 Additionally, a system can easily be expanded to add a subwoofer for missing bass by either adding a 2nd amplifier or using 2 channels of a 4 channel amp to drive it.

 Think of 4 channel amps as an extension of a 2 channel model.
 They add 2 channels of speaker power but are often more compact than two separate amps.

 4 channel amplifiers are nearly identical to 2 channel models.
 However, they do have a few differences and in some situations are more beneficial.
 4 channel amplifiers are different mainly in their design: they have an extra 2 channels for adding more speakers.

 There are several benefits of using a 4 channel instead of a single 2 channel amp: